gshipley/installrhel/README.md

 ## Installation

+1. Create a machine with two block devices, the second one unused - this will be used for Docker storage

-1. Install RHEL and subscribe it to RHSM for the correct products
+2. Install RHEL and subscribe it to RHSM for the correct products

-2. Clone this repo
+3. Clone this repo

 ```
 git clone https://github.com/kenmoini/installrhel.git
 ```

-3. Execute the installation script
+4. Execute the installation script

 ```
 cd installrhel